-the rabble rouser show airs thursdays 9pm-midnight (pacific) on KEOL :: stream live for music and news that inspires and stirs up the masses... tributes to fallen stars, shooting stars, current/historical events and lots of angsty anthems :: all genres: jazz, blues, funk, punk, garage and more from the top of the charts to the dredges of the underground :: all eras from the beginnings of recorded music to the freshest of today, especially local from portland, boise, spokane, la grande and more around the pacific northwest :: a la grande-centered podcast the rabble rouser hour, was published from March 2012 to February 2014, archives still available at lagrandelife.com ::
+the rabble rouser show airs thursdays 9pm-midnight (pacific) on KEOL :: stream live for music and news that inspires and stirs up the masses :: tributes to fallen stars, shooting stars, current and historical events and lots of angsty anthems :: all genres: jazz, blues, funk, punk, garage and more from the top of the charts to the dredges of the underground :: all eras from the beginnings of recorded music to the freshest of today, especially local from portland, boise, spokane, la grande and more around the pacific northwest :: a la grande-centered podcast the rabble rouser hour was published at lagrandelife.com from march 2012 to february 2014 :: check links for more ::

-february 2014 :: rabble rousers of the month
+march 2014 :: rabble rouser of the month

 email interview from december's rabble rouser of the month, madison root!